Employees & Board Members

 DRJ is always looking to build our community —this includes growing our Board of Directors.
 We have many volunteer roles and positions available.
 If you are interested in learning more about our Board, or of becoming a Community Volunteer, or interested in other ways of getting involved, please contact us.

-Our Board of Directors meets every third Thursday of the month.
+Our Board of Directors meets every third Tusday of the month.
 At our annual meeting we elect officers, receive reports on the activities of the board, and determine the direction of the board for the coming year.
 We have between five and eleven directors at any given time.
-Our officers consist of two co-chairs.
+Our officers consist of two co-chairs and a treasurer.

 Please email ALL@DowneastRestoraticeJustice.org with any questions, or for a copy of our bylaws, handbook or annual reports.